 This is one recipe that even the mushroom haters will eat!
 Sliced white mushrooms are cooked with green peas in a tomato-cashew–based sauce.
 The sweetness of the green peas pairs perfectly with the mushrooms.
-It’s delicious to eat matar mushroom with a plain paratha.
+It’s delicious to eat Indian matar mushroom with plain naan bread or some Basmati rice.

 Mushrooms are a great addition to your diet.
 They are high in vitamin D and B. Great source of copper and phosphorus which helps form collagen that keeps your bones from becoming brittle giving you energy and helps in protein development and growth for cells and tissues.
 It has high selenium, which protects the body cells of damage and strengthens the immune system.
 Also, high in potassium to control blood pressure.